-The County will prioritize CFD-financed Public Infrastructure and facilities as follows:
+The County will prioritize CFD-financed Public Infrastructure and facilities in conformance with Section 3.75.050 of MCC as follows:

 - A. Facilities and Public Infrastructure needed to serve approved development which is deficient in Public Infrastructure needed to accommodate the development or rehabilitation of the area as planned. - B. Other facilities and Public Infrastructure for which there is a clearly demonstrated public benefit. - C. Other facilities and Public Infrastructure to be owned and operated by the County or the State; and - D. Other facilities and Public Infrastructure that are permitted by the Ordinance.